 WARNING: Only use ammunition designed to NATO and SAAMI specifications that is factory-loaded, undamaged, and of the correct caliber.
 The use of low powered cartridges could lead to functional stoppages (including bullets stuck in the barrel) and is not recommended.

 SECTION 6 - INSTRUCTIONS FOR USE

 LOADING A MAGAZINE

-Magazines may be loaded by hand, one round at a time, or quickly loaded using a magazine filler and stripper clips.
-The use of a magazine filler and stripper clips is depicted below (Fig. 15).
+Magazines may be loaded by hand, one round at a time, or quickly loaded using a magazine loader.
+Loading a magazine by hand is depicted below (Fig. 28).

 Filling the magazine